fenago/nlp-fundamentals/lab_guides/Lab_4.md

 Introduction
 ============

-In the last chapter, we learned about developing a simple classifier using feature extraction methods.
+In the last lab, we learned about developing a simple classifier using feature extraction methods.
 We also covered different algorithms that fall under supervised and unsupervised learning.
-In this chapter, you will learn about collecting data by scraping web pages and then processing it.
+In this lab, you will learn about collecting data by scraping web pages and then processing it.
 You will also learn how to handle various kinds of semi-structured data, such as JSON and XML.
 We will cover different